-This is a milder form of muscular dystrophy.
-It is related to Duchenne muscular dystrophy as both result from a mutation in the dystrophin gene.
-The difference is that in Becker muscular dystrophy there is still some dystrophin being produced and expressed in the muscles (in Duchenne there is no dystrophin); this results in milder symptoms and signs.
+Becker muscular dystrophy is a milder form of muscular dystrophy.
+It is related to DMD as both result from a mutation in the dystrophin gene.
+However in contrast to DMD, children with Becker muscular dystrophy still have some dystrophin being produced and expressed in the muscles (in Duchenne there is no dystrophin); this results in milder symptoms and signs.
 The disease onset is later and there is a much slower rate of progression.
 Loss of ambulation (walking) may not occur until the patient is in his fifties.
 Patients with Becker muscular dystrophy however are still at risk to develop cardiomyopathy even without a significant skeletal muscle weakness.